hitechcoding/strict-form-mapper-bundle/docs/collections_without_parent.md

 Another problem is that [Doctrine best practices](https://www.doctrine-project.org/projects/doctrine-orm/en/2.6/reference/best-practices.html) says to avoid bidirectional relations when possible.

-You can avoid that by using callback on form level.
+You can avoid that by using adders and removers on form level instead.
 For example, let's say you want to edit multiple products in one form:

 ```php
 class ComboType extends AbstractType